lidofinance/lido-dao/docs/scratch-deploy.md

   await stakingRouter.renounceRole(STAKING_MODULE_MANAGE_ROLE, agent.address, { from: agent.address })
 ```

 ## Protocol parameters

 This section describes part of the parameters and their values used at the deployment.
 The values are specified in `deployed-testnet-defaults.json`.
-The subsections below describes values of the parameters.

 ### OracleDaemonConfig